Snow Day Guide

 Evaluate what activities and material require in class time vs. could potentially be accomplished though out of class or online activities.
 Relevant Tools: D2L Content

 Reprioritize the course based on these decisions so that you and your students are able to successfully meet the course goals.
 Relevant Tools: D2L Content

-Adjust any deadline or due date in D2L for quizzes, dropboxes, discussions etc as needed.
+Adjust any deadline or due date in D2L for quizzes, assignment folders, discussions etc as needed.
 Relevant Tools: D2L

 Adjusting Plans - Technology Solutions